The BARRA Tech Net

 BARRA Tech Net Topics

-all past nets incude an archive of the presentation and audio
+most all past nets incude an archive of the presentation and audio

 Listen to the BARRA Tech Net on Broadcastify